open-source-labs/Reactime/README.md

   <a href="#how-to-use">How To Use</a> • <a href="#features">Features</a> • <a href="https://reactime.io">Website</a> • <a href="#read-more">Read More</a>
 </p>

-Currently, Reactime supports React apps using stateful components and Hooks, with beta support for Recoil and Context API and frameworks like Gatsby and Next.js.
+Currently, Reactime supports React and React Router apps using stateful components and Hooks, with beta support for Recoil and Context API and frameworks like Gatsby and Next.js.

-<b>Reactime 13.0</b> has added the exciting features below:
+<b>Reactime 14.0</b> has added the exciting features below:

-I. Action Comparison Tool
+I. React Router Compatibility <br>
-Users now have the ability to name, save, and analyze specific action snapshots within a saved series.
-This feature allows engineers to compare component render times throughout the development process of their application, providing them with metrics to show any improvements or changes.
+Reactime is now compatible with React Router applications!
+Prior to Reactime 14.0, recording state snapshots as the user navigated across various routes was possible, but time travel debugging was only possible for the current route (i.e. jumping back to a prior state at a different route was not possible).
+In order to streamline debugging of applications with multiple routes, Reactime 14.0 added functionality that allows the user to time-travel back to different routes, including live updating in the browser to reflect the state of their application at that previously visited route.

 II.
-Reactime Visual Tutorial Walkthrough
+Classifying State Snapshots by Route <br>
-While Reactime offers a user friendly and intuitive interface,  users can now access a guided tutorial, walking the user through each feature while explaining practical use cases and added benefits that Reactime can provide.
-The walkthrough utilizes the Intro.js library, providing a visual experience that highlights and cycles through each COMPONENT displayed on the app.
+The list of state snapshots in the Reactime dashboard is now classified by route to give the developer visual cues of the snapshot-route relationship and make time travel debugging of various routes easier.

 III.
-State Monitoring Toggle Feature
+Filtering Performance Metrics by Route <br>
-Added toggle feature allows users to temporarily pause Reactime's state monitoring of the linked application.
-This allows users to make state changes within their application without populating the actions container within Reactime.
-Especially useful when trying to limit and compare the number of actions within one series that a user is planning to save.
-Relinking Reactime to the application is as simple as toggling the record button back to it's original state!
+The Reactime dashboard includes a stacked bar graph showing render times for each component, with a separate bar stack for each snapshot.
+With Reactime 14.0, this composite bar graph can now be filtered by route to allow the developer to review detailed performance data by route.

 After installing Reactime, you can test its functionalities with your React application in development mode.